Vilma Reyes

-Vilma Reyes Díaz (born 1958) is a Puerto Rican poet, storyteller and educator.
+Vilma Reyes Díaz (born 1958) is a Puerto Rican poet.
 She has served as a teacher of Spanish language and has chaired the International Poetry Festival in Puerto Rico (Festival Internacional de Poesía en Puerto Rico) since 2010.
 She has been an influence on young Puerto Ricans in literary creation by offering free workshops for children and youth poetry and has published several books as a result of that work.